-Supervisors should document communications advising the employee of the issue(s).
+Managers should document communications advising the employee of the issue(s).
 Documentation could take the form of an email or memorandum to the employee or notes reflecting a conversation.
-For available Performance Counseling templates, managers may contact their HR Representative.
+For available Performance Counseling templates, managers may contact their HR representative.

-- The employee's supervisor changed during the IEP
+- The employee's manager changed during the IEP

 - The employee's role is modified to include new duties